Arondight/guacamole-podman-compose/README.md

 ## About

+Apache Guacamole is a clientless remote desktop gateway.
+It supports standard protocols like VNC, RDP, and SSH.

+## Usage

-Run `./prepare.sh` first, visit `http://192.168.1.123:8000/guacamole/#/` after deploy.
+Run `./prepare.sh`, then visit [http://localhost:8000/guacamole/#/](http://localhost:8000/guacamole/#/) after deployed.

-Here is [origin repository](https://github.com/boschkundendienst/guacamole-docker-compose), a docker-compose version.
+> Here is [origin repository](https://github.com/boschkundendienst/guacamole-docker-compose), a docker-compose version.